teeyoutan/marketing-website/website-guts/assets/js/libraries/oForm/readme.md

 Settings that are not required have a default behavior which is described below.
 You can override the default behavior by adding a property with the same key as the setting name to the options object passed to oForm.
+Additionally, you can globally override the settings by defining a jQuery.oFormGlobalOverrides before the plugin executes as an object.
+That object will overwrite any methods with the same name.

 The advanced usage example above overrides the default behavior for the `before` and `after` settings.